lbeder/crypto-scanner/README.md

-  crypto-watcher show              Show the configuration crypto-watcher query             Query all addresses and tokens crypto-watcher change-password   Change the encryption password crypto-watcher add-addresses     Add an address or a list of space-separated
+  crypto-watcher show              Show the configuration crypto-watcher query             Query all addresses and tokens crypto-watcher change-password   Change the encryption password crypto-watcher export-config     Export the config to an external file.
+Note that the export is *not* encrypted crypto-watcher import-config     Import the config from an external file.
+Note that the import should not be *not*
+                                   encrypted
-                                   addresses to a named ledger
-  crypto-watcher remove-addresses  Remove an address or a list of
-                                   space-separated addresses from a named ledger crypto-watcher remove-ledger     Remove an entire named ledger crypto-watcher add-token         Add a token to the config crypto-watcher remove-token      Remove a token from the config
+  crypto-watcher add-addresses     Add an address or a list of space-separated addresses to a named ledger crypto-watcher remove-addresses  Remove an address or a list of space-separated addresses from a named ledger crypto-watcher remove-ledger     Remove an entire named ledger crypto-watcher add-token         Add a token to the config crypto-watcher remove-token      Remove a token from the config